mplawner/hourlynews/README.md

 - `--no-telegram`: Skip publishing to Telegram.
 - `--no-publish`: Skip publishing to Mastodon, Spreaker, and Telegram.
 - `--no-audiofile`: Skip creating the TTS audio file.
 - `--news_items {json file}`: Use a specific JSON file for news items instead of fetching from RSS feeds.
-The file should be in the format of `2023-11-16_11-21-news_items-sorted.json`.

 If you want it to run on the hour, you can cronjob it, or run the script from within the directory: